GlenDC/go-gitignore/README.md

 # go-gitignore

-A Go CLI to manage gitignore files based on the github/gitignore repo
+A Go CLI to create and list gitignore files, taken from a github repository or local directory.

 ## Configuration

-Example YAML Configuration (default: $HOME/.go-gitignore.yaml):
+Example YAML Configuration (default: `$HOME/.go-gitignore.yaml`):

 ```yaml
 ---